350-401 · Question #1059

 To protect credentials from sniffer attacks during basic API authentication, utilizing TLS or SSL encrypts the communication channel, making any intercepted data unreadable.

-- A. A next-generation firewall offers various security functions such as intrusion prevention and application control, but it does not inherently encrypt the data in transit between endpoints to protect credentials from sniffer attacks.
+A next-generation firewall offers various security functions such as intrusion prevention and application control, but it does not inherently encrypt the data in transit between endpoints to protect credentials from sniffer attacks.

-- C. While a VPN creates an encrypted tunnel for network traffic, using TLS/SSL directly on the API communication provides application-layer encryption, which is the most direct and universally applicable method for protecting credentials specifically sent with basic API authentication.
+While a VPN creates an encrypted tunnel for network traffic, using TLS/SSL directly on the API communication provides application-layer encryption, which is the most direct and universally applicable method for protecting credentials specifically sent with basic API authentication.

-- D. AAA services are responsible for authenticating, authorizing, and accounting for user access, but they do not provide encryption for the credentials themselves during transmission across the network.
+AAA services are responsible for authenticating, authorizing, and accounting for user access, but they do not provide encryption for the credentials themselves during transmission across the network.

-Concept tested.
-API security best practices (TLS/SSL for data in transit)
+Concept tested: API security best practices (TLS/SSL for data in transit)

-Reference. https://developer.cisco.com/docs/api-security-guide/
+Source: https://developer.cisco.com/docs/api-security-guide/

 Topics